Starlink in the Russo-Ukrainian war: US Government involvement

 The Pentagon deal was then leaked in the press, while Musk was sharing a controversial Ukraine peace plan.
-The situation garnered negative reactions in the medias, and a Ukrainian ambassador publicly told him to "fuck off".
+The situation garnered negative reactions in the media, and a Ukrainian ambassador publicly told him to "fuck off".
 Musk then reconsidered the deal and tweeted on October 15 that SpaceX would continue to fund Starlink service in Ukraine for free.
 According to biographer Walter Isaacson, Shotwell was livid at Musk's reversal, asserting "The Pentagon had a $145 million check ready to hand to me, literally."
 Quoted by Isaacson, Shotwell stated "Elon succumbed to the bullshit on Twitter and to the haters at the Pentagon who leaked the story."
 Musk then added "Even though Starlink is still losing money & other companies are getting billions of taxpayer $, we’ll just keep funding Ukraine govt for free."

 In late 2022, SpaceX announced Starshield, a separate Starlink service designed for government entities and military agencies.
 Starshield enables the DoD to own or lease Starshield satellites for partners and allies.
 Cybernews remarked that Starshield was first announced in late 2022, when the war in Ukraine "revealed Starlink’s importance in modern warfare".
 While Starlink had not been adapted for military use, Starshield has the usual requirements for mobile military systems like encryptions and anti-jam capabilities.
 The one-year Starshield contract was awarded on September 1, 2023.
 The contract is expected to support 54 mission partners across the Army, Navy, Air Force, and Coast Guard.
 Elon Musk stated that "Starlink needs to be a civilian network, not to participate in combat.
 Starshield will be owned the US government and controlled the US space force".
 This is the right order of things".

-In June 2023, the Department of Defense officialized a contract with Shotwell's SpaceX to buy Starlink satellite services for Ukraine.
+In June 2023, the DoD officialized a contract with Shotwell's SpaceX to buy Starlink satellite services for Ukraine.
 The deal includes the Pentagon buying 400-500 Starlink terminals for Ukraine, giving the Pentagon control of where Starlink works inside the country without fear of interruption.
 The terms of services of the final contract were undisclosed for security issues.
 Following the contract, The Pentagon stated Starlink was a "vital layer in Ukraine's overall communications network" amidst "a range of global partners to ensure Ukraine has the capabilities they need."

+In February 2025, U.S. negotiators Scott Bessent and Keith Kellogg pressured Ukraine to grant access to its critical minerals by warning of a potential Starlink shutdown, a service crucial to its military operations, according to three sources familiar with the matter.
+The issue surfaced after Volodymyr Zelenskyy rejected a U.S. proposal for mineral rights in exchange for wartime aid.
+While Musk denied the claims, Reuters stood by its report.
+Meanwhile, Donald Trump pushed Ukraine for U.S. access, criticizing Zelenskyy after he dismissed Trump's stance as Russian-influenced.
+Three days after the February 28, 2025, meeting between Trump and Zelenskyy in the White House the U.S. suspended all military aid and a day later also intelligence to Ukraine.